evanodell/hansard/README.md

 #### API calls with console input

 Previous versions (&lt;=0.3.4) of `hansard` included options for console-based inputs to call data and interact with the API.
 This feature has been removed from subsequent versions, and is available in the [https://github.com/EvanOdell/hansard-console](%60hansardconsole%60) package.
 There are no plans to submit this to CRAN, and it is not being actively maintained.

+### Disclaimer

+This package is in no way officially related to or endorsed by the UK Parliamentary Data Service.

+### Acknowledgements

+This package is part of [rOpenGov](http://ropengov.github.io).
+It was written by [Evan Odell](http://evanodell.com).